July 11, 2022

 We walk through a grove of bracken ferns to meet Mary McCarthy in her cute-as-a-button farmgate cottage at 2 Macs Farm.
 Wearing green-embroidered jeans and a T-shirt sporting the words ‘Fate Loves the Fearless’, Mary leads us down the garden path (literally) sweeping us up in her enthusiasm for healthy living and eating.

 Plump tomatoes and eggplants soak up the sunshine on the highest point of Main Ridge.
 Nearby, her builder-furniture-maker-apiarist-farmer hubby, Bill, is churning up a paddock-to-plate organic garlic.

 As we approach his clever corrugated iron chook condos on wheels, dozens of Rhode Island Reds start humming a happy tune.
 “It’s because they think I am going to feed them,” Mary laughs.
 I’m ready to move to the farm, or at least take one of her detox cooking classes, since this 60-something farmer and cook looks half her age!

-Sam Coverdale’s Polperro Winery is the coolest new spot on the Peninsula.
-The classy restaurant, decked out in charcoal and cream, grey mohair wraps on the chairs, is buzzing with a long table of friends enjoying lunch.
+Polperro Vineyard Dining, the classy restaurant, is decked out in charcoal and cream, grey mohair wraps on the chairs, and is buzzing with a long table of friends enjoying lunch.
 Clusters of people relax on the deck shaded by a row of stately Angophoras.
 Others soak up the sunshine on the lawns that overlook rows of vines descending to a wetland pond.

 And, if you can’t bear to leave you can curl up in one of the beautiful villas and do it all again the next day.
 Sam’s wines are nothing to sneeze at, either.
 His salmon-coloured rosé makes a great aperitif, while his Even Keel syrah goes down a treat with any of chef Daniel Kerekes’ meaty selections.